If your child is refusing to go to school, this is known as ‘school refusal’ or ‘school phobia’. This is often caused by fear and anxious feelings.

-Some children who have liked school in the past are finding it difficult to go now.
 School refusal can be more common among children with additional or special educational needs (SEN).
-The way to support them is very similar.
+The way to all children with this issue is very similar.

 The ways to respond to school refusal are very similar for children with additional or special educational needs.
 Structure is key, as is taking things slowly.